 Arm yourself with data to meet unprecedented challenges and constantly meet the demands of the omnipresent consumer.

 MongoDB gives retailers the tools to easily leverage their data to personalize the customer experience.
-But MongoDB’s application data platform isn’t limited to these operations: It serves as a strong foundation for any technology that uses the high-volume, multi-structured, time-sensitive data typical of today’s fast-moving retail operations, including chat bots, in-store beacons, artificial intelligence, RFID tags, and much more.
+But MongoDB’s developer data platform isn’t limited to these operations: It serves as a strong foundation for any technology that uses the high-volume, multi-structured, time-sensitive data typical of today’s fast-moving retail operations, including chat bots, in-store beacons, artificial intelligence, RFID tags, and much more.